 Running one drilling rig for most of 2016 in the Mid-Continent and one rig through August in the North Park Niobrara, SandRidge is allocating capital across both of its active areas, generating cash flow stability while advancing drilling and completion innovations.

-SandRidge plans to invest $225 to $255 million of capital expenditures in 2016, with $56 million spent during the second quarter and $110 million during the first half of 2016, excluding acquisitions and abandonment liabilities.
-Full year total production is estimated to be between 18.9 -19.3 MMBoe, with 5.0 MMBoe produced during the second quarter and 10.5 MMBoe during the first half of 2016.
+SandRidge plans to invest $220 to $240 million of capital expenditures in 2016, with $52 million spent during the third quarter and $61 million during the first half of 2016, excluding acquisitions.
+Full year total production is estimated to be between 19.0 -19.4 MMBoe, with 4.6 MMBoe produced during the third quarter and 15.0 MMBoe during the first half of 2016.
 Thirty seven horizontal laterals are planned to be spud during the year, with 26 in the Mid-Continent and 11 in North Park.
 These lateral counts include four extended laterals, one dual extended lateral, and two full section development projects in the Mid-Continent, and one extended lateral in North Park.

 In the Mid-Continent, encouraging development and testing of additional zones, notably the Chester overlying the Mississippian, has grown the existing multiyear drilling inventory, taking full advantage of existing leasehold and infrastructure.
 The Mid-Continent continues to benefit from improved reservoir characterization and primarily multilateral and extended lateral drilling is planned.

 Extended laterals and multilaterals are also envisioned as part of the North Park Niobrara development.
-The Company recently drilled and is currently completing a Niobrara extended lateral which is expected to be online in the fourth quarter of 2016.
+The Company recently drilled a Niobrara extended lateral which is expected to be online in the fourth quarter of 2016.
 Optimized well spacing, multiple initiatives to further lower costs per lateral, and incremental productive zones are all targeted upsides.